Skip to content

 Your Guide to Iceland's Volcanoes

 Iceland’s famous tagline is “The land of fire and ice”.
-You only have to look at the name or take a quick glance at Iceland on a map to understand the ice part but what about the fire?
-The fire is of course Iceland’s many and very active volcanoes, one of which erupted in 2021 and again in 2022 in a very peaceful and picturesque way right next to our international airport.
+You only have to look at the name or take a quick look at Iceland on a map to understand the ice part, but what about the fire?
+The fire is of course Iceland’s many and very active volcanoes, one of which has erupted annually since 2021.

 Fun fact: the name for volcano in Icelandic is “eldfjall” or fire mountain.
 Put that Longbottom Leaf in your pipe and smoke it.

-But they’re not always peaceful and picturesque.
+While the first eruptions in Fagradalsfjall were quite peaceful and picturesque, that is not always the case.
 The Eyjafjallajökull eruption in 2010Link opens in a new tab famously produced a huge ash cloud that devastated the farms in the area and disrupted international air travel for days.
 The name also proved to be quite the mouthful for newscasters trying to explain the situation.
-The recent eruption in Fagradalsfjall wasn’t much easier to pronounce and we’re sorry about that but keep in mind that one of the simpler-to-pronounce volcanoes is also one of the most dangerous ones.
+The recent eruption in Fagradalsfjall wasn’t much easier to pronounce and we’re sorry about that, but keep in mind that one of the simpler-to-pronounce volcanoes is also one of the most dangerous ones.
 We are of course talking about Katla, now the star of a Netflix series of dark Nordic mystery.
-So how many volcanoes are there in Iceland, how active are they and what might happen if they erupt?
-Read on for an informative guide to our major volcanoes before checking out our cheap flights to IcelandLink opens in a new tab.
+So how many volcanoes are there in Iceland, how active are they, and what might happen if they erupt?
+Read on for an informative guide to our major volcanoes.

 Volcanic activity in Iceland